Why Did We Stop Going Back to The Moon?

 But Apollo 11 did make it to the moon, and after the crew landed and planted the U.S. flag on the lunar surface.
 They stayed for a total of 21 hours and 36 minutes before setting off and returning home safely, and that was it.

 The race was won.
-The U.S. had done it, they have beaten the Soviets, and they landed a man, or in this case two, on the moon and returned them safely back home, just as Kennedy had stated of Congress back in 1961.
+The U.S. had done it, beaten the Soviets, and landed a man, or in this case two, on the moon and returned them safely home, just as Kennedy had stated of Congress back in 1961.
 Although there were nine more Apollo missions in the pipeline, Apollo 11 was the main goal.

 Apollo Program Patch